The Regina Elena National Cancer, Institute Italy

-Title: A short intracerebroventricular mTOR Inhibitors causes complete and long-lasting cognitive recovery in an animal model of Alzheimer Disease
+Title: A short treatment with intracerebroventricular mTOR inhibitors causes a complete and lasting cognitive recovery in an animal model of Alzheimer's disease

 Background: Rapamycin and other mTOR inhibitors have been shown to improve Alzheimer's disease, by acting in several key-points of pathogenesis.
 This has led to think of a central pathogenetic role of the mTOR hyperactivation.
 The inhibition of this kinase reduces both the synthesis of the precursors of beta-amyloid, and the accumulation of the latter, thanks to the activation of autophagy.
 This has a preventive effect, but especially therapeutic in already established disease, as long as initial.
 Recently Kurdi et al. showed that after a few days of mTOR inhibition, autophagy escapes the control of mTOR.We thought that a high dose for a few days was the best way to harness the therapeutic efficacy of rapalogs.
 Since rapalogs are not burdened by heavy neurological side effects, this dose can be achieved only locally, via intracerebroventricular infusion (icv).
 METHODS: In mice 3xTg-AD, an excellent animal model of AD, icv administration of a rapalog for 7 days in mice of 6 months of age, with an initial but measurable cognitive impairment.
 Results: The treatment produced a full restoration of cognition, with corresponding pathological evidences.
 The benefits lasted for about two months from administration.
 Mice were then sacrificed, so we do not know the exact duration of the therapeutic effect.
 Conclusions: We believe that this therapy, certainly invasive but very short and surprisingly effective, deserves to be tested on patients, as soon as the diagnosis is established.